 - Follow your loan.

-You'll get periodic updates about the progress of your loan, including repayments as they become available.
+You'll get updates about the progress of your loan, including repayments.

 - Do it all again!

-Any repayments are yours to keep, but we hope you'll make another loan... or perhaps get someone else involved with a Kiva Card.
+Any repayments are yours to keep, but we hope you'll support another person.

 The Kiva City LA partners each play a critical role.
-They include Kiva, Valley Economic Development Center (VEDC), and the Los Angeles Mayor's Office of Small Business.
+They include Kiva, Valley Economic Development Center (VEDC), and The Mayor's Office of Economic Development.